Monster Mutt

 Monster Mutt is a monster truck from West Chicago, Illinois, competing in the United States Hot Rod Association (USHRA) Monster Jam series since 2003.
 Originally styled after a 1950 Mercury, and later a custom body, the truck has a canine motif, complete with big ears, tail and tongue.
 It is painted in two tones of brown, with a dog mouth drawn in the front.
 The truck has three spin offs, two of which are currently competing.
-It is currently driven by Chris Koehler.
+It is currently driven by Bryce Kenny.

 Truck History

 Over the years the team has expanded with the addition of the Dalmatian and Rottweiler versions of the truck.
 It has competed in the World Finals every year since its debut, with Todd Frolik, Bobby Z, Charlie Pauken, all in the brown Mutt, Candice Jolly and Chad Tingler in Mutt Dalmatian, and both trucks will once again compete with Pauken and Jolly driving Monster Mutt and Monster Mutt Dalmatian, respectively.
 In 2010, Monster Mutt driven by Charlie Pauken went on to win the 2010 Advance Auto Parts NGK Spark Plugs Monster Jam World Finals Freestyle Championship in Las Vegas, Nevada and he got the highest jump of the night.
 This was Monster Mutt's first ever World Finals Championship.

 In 2016, the entire fleet of floppy eared fidos all received facelifts due to the update of the classic Mercury body style, now featuring three-dimensional teeth and real studded collars.
 A fourth truck, Monster Mutt Junkyard Dog, made its debut, but would be retired in April of the same year.

 In 2019, both drivers Kaylyn Migues, and a new athlete Kristen Hope are driving the Dalmatian in 2 Triple Threat Series.
 Cynthia Gauthier is going to be driving the ice version of the Monster Mutt Dalmatian for a stadium series with 13 other drivers will compete to get an invite to the Monster Jam World finals XX in Camping World Stadium in Orlando, FL.
 She won the inaugural High Jump challenge with the height of 45.472 feet.